 Check your handlebar tape and replace it as needed.

-Apply a thin coat of grease to stem bolt heads.
+Apply a thin coat of grease or anti-seize compound to stem bolt heads.

-Corrosion from sweat is the biggest indoor training bike maintenance problem.
+Riding on the trainer can be just as tough as an outside ride on your equipment.
+In general, corrosion from sweat is the biggest indoor training bike maintenance problem.
 The good news is that corrosion takes time, and staying on top of bike maintenance can help you avoid costly repairs.
-The best bike maintenance advice is to regularly check parts.
+The best advice is to regularly clean and check parts for signs of corrosion or wear.
 Here are some of the parts to keep an eye on.

-Handlebar tape will soak up your sweat and will leave behind salt crystals.
+Whether you’re training indoors or outside, a great bike maintenance tip is to regularly check and wash your handlebar tape.
+The tape soaks up sweat and will leave behind salt crystals.
 Over time, the salt will cake underneath the tape and can rust shifter clamps or even corrode aluminum handlebars.
 A regular bike wash can go a long way in helping.
 Even better, regularly replace your bar tape.

 The best way to maintain your drivetrain is to clean it with a degreaser, rinse, and then let it dry.
-Once it’s completely dry, apply less lube that you think.
+Once it’s completely dry, apply less lube than you think.
 One drop per roller is plenty.
 Backpedal for a few turns, then take a rag and wipe off the excess.
 Most lubes use a carrier that evaporates and leaves the lube where you want it.
-Just make sure to let that dry before you ride, or you may end up with lube on the floor.
-A dry lube is an excellent choice for indoor training.
+If that’s the case, just make sure to let that dry before you ride.
+Riding with too much lube or not letting it dry, and you may end up with lube on the floor.
+This is also true for riding outdoors as the lubricant will attract more dirt.

 In general, the paint on your frame does an excellent job of protection.
 However, any openings or places where parts attach provide an opportunity for sweat to get in.
 The upper headset cup and bottom bracket can collect both sweat and drink mix.
-A quick wipe down after your workout will help keep the build-up to a minimum.
+Wipe the frame after your workout will help keep the build-up to a minimum.

 It’s a good idea to regularly wash your bike with a bike-specific wash.
-Regular dish soap contains sodium chloride, something you want to avoid getting inside your frame.
 If you don’t want to wash, you can always use a bike polish and microfiber cloth to make things nice and shiny.